-Five color panels in Figure 1 show the temperature records obtained by five thermistor chains located at different distances from the shelf break.
-Each temperature record is 90 min-long, corresponding to the time it takes an NIW train to pass each thermistor chain.
-It is seen that the NIW train was generated in the area between SW23 (where we can see the forward front of an unstructured NIW) and SW54, where NIW had developed a well-defined across-the-front structure.
-The distance between SW23 and SW24 is about 14 km.
-At SW54, NIW contains 12 distinct, soliton-like waves (peaks of the depression of the isothermal surfaces) with amplitude of the thermocline’s displacement from equilibrium position of up to 25–30 m (Figure 1).
-As the NIW train moves shoreward, it passes consecutively a set of acoustic receivers, including HVLA SHARK and five SHRUs, which are located 5–8 km from each other along a straight line.
-The NIW train evolves as it propagates; the amplitudes and the number of the localized waves in the train change (Figure 1).
+Five color panels in Figure 1 show the temperature records obtained by five thermistor chains located at various distances from the shelf break.
+Each temperature record was 90 minutes long, corresponding to the time it took an NIW train to pass each thermistor chain.
+It can be seen that the NIW train was generated in the area between SW23 (where we can see the forward front of an unstructured NIW) and SW54, where NIW had developed a well-defined across-the-front structure.
+The distance between SW23 and SW24 was about 14 km.
+At SW54, the NIW contained 12 distinct, soliton-like waves (peaks of the depression of the isothermal surfaces) with amplitudes of the thermocline’s displacement from equilibrium position of up to 25–30 m (Figure 1).
+As the NIW train moved shoreward, it passed consecutively a set of acoustic receivers, including the HVLA Shark and five SHRUs, which were located a distance of 5–8 km from one other along a straight line.
+The NIW train evolved as it propagated; the amplitudes and the number of the localized waves in the train changed (Figure 1).
 One can estimate the speed v of the NIW train using distance between thermistor chains and the temporal interval between arrivals of the NIW leading front.
-From such an estimate we obtain v ~ 0.9 m/s, length of the NIW trains L ~ 5 km, quasi-period of the spatial structure inside the NIW train l ~ 250–300 m.
-The corresponding scale of temporal variability is 5–7 min.
+From such an estimate we obtained v ~ 0.9 m/s, length of the NIW trains L ~ 5 km, quasi-period of the spatial structure inside the NIW train l ~ 250–300 m.
+The corresponding scale of temporal variability was 5–7 minutes.

-During the entire duration of the SW’06 experiment, acoustic pressure was continuously measured by the SHRU and HVLA SHARK hydrophones.
+For the entire duration of the SW’06 experiment, acoustic pressure was continuously measured by the SHRU and HVLA Shark hydrophones.
 The acoustic data was recorded with the common sampling rate of 9750 Hz for all hydrophones.
-Measured time series p(t) of acoustic pressure p are used below for calculation of different characteristics of the acoustic field, including its intensity, frequency spectrum, and spectrograms.
+Measured time series p(t) of acoustic pressure p are used below for calculation of various characteristics of the acoustic field, including its intensity, frequency spectrum, and spectrograms.
 In addition, current velocity was measured using acoustic Doppler current profiles (ADCPs).
-The data obtained with a moored ADCP (Figure 1) that is used in this study is described in Section 3.
+The data obtained with a moored ADCP (Figure 1) that was used in this study is described in Section 3.

 3 Observations of Noise Bursts

-The vertical line array of HVLA SHARK was collocated with thermistor chain SW54 (Figure 1) but other acoustic receivers, including SHRU1, SHRU4, and SHRU5, had no collocated temperature sensors.
-A diagram demonstrating connection between NIW passage and observations of elevated noise intensity at different points across the shelf is shown in Figure 2.
-In the top panel in the figure, the vertical axis denotes distance along the straight line through locations of the hydrophones and thermistor chains, with 0 of this axis corresponding to the position of the thermistor chain SW01.
+The vertical line array of HVLA Shark was collocated with thermistor chain SW54 (Figure 1) but other acoustic receivers, including SHRU1, SHRU4, and SHRU5, had no collocated temperature sensors.
+Figure 2 presents a diagram demonstrating the connection between NIW passage and observations of elevated noise intensity at different points across the shelf.
+In the top panel, the vertical axis denotes distance along the straight line through locations of the hydrophones and thermistor chains, with 0 of this axis corresponding to the position of the thermistor chain SW01.
 The horizontal axis represents time and covers 15 hours of observations.
-Temporal variation of temperature at different locations is illustrated by temperature measurements (denoted by the letter t) by one thermistor at 40 m depth of each of 5 thermistor chains.
-Note that all positions of the forward front of NIW train in the range-time plane are located approximately along a straight line, which indicates a nearly constant speed of the NIW train of 0.9 m/s.
-Time series of measured sound intensity are shown for four SHRUs and one of the hydrophones (channel 40) of HVLA SHARK.
+Temporal variation of temperature at different locations is illustrated by temperature measurements (denoted by the letter t), by one thermistor at 40 m depth of each of 5 thermistor chains.
+Note that all positions of the forward front of NIW train in the range-time plane were located approximately along a straight line, which indicates a nearly constant speed of the NIW train of 0.9 m/s.
+Time series of measured sound intensity are shown for four SHRUs and one of the hydrophones (channel 40) of HVLA Shark.
 The parts of these records that show large, rapid increases (bursts) of the noise intensity are indicated by boxes a-e.
-Figure 2 shows that the noise bursts are observed when the NIW train travels past the acoustic sensor.
+Figure 2 shows that the noise bursts were observed when the NIW train traveled past the acoustic sensor.